himan6huu/Employee-Attrition-Prediction/README.md

 The project also compares model predictions using ROC curves and confusion matrices to understand both overall performance and classification errors.

+## 📌 Results & Business Recommendations

+### Key Findings

+The analysis identifies several employee characteristics associated with attrition risk, including:

+- Overtime and workload
+- Job satisfaction
+- Job role
+- Business travel
+- Job level
+- Monthly income
+- Distance from home
+- Years at the company

+### Recommended HR Actions

+1. **Monitor overtime workload**
+   Identify employees with sustained overtime and review workload distribution.

+2. **Improve employee satisfaction**
+   Use regular feedback and engagement initiatives to identify dissatisfaction early.

+3. **Develop role-specific retention strategies**
+   Analyze high-attrition roles and introduce targeted engagement and career-development programs.

+4. **Review compensation and career progression**
+   Ensure compensation and promotion opportunities remain competitive across job levels.

+5. **Use predictive analytics for early intervention**
+   Apply the trained model to identify employees who may require proactive retention support.

+> **Note:** Model predictions should support HR decision-making rather than replace human judgment.
+They should be used alongside employee feedback, organizational context, and appropriate privacy and fairness practices.

 ## 🔄 Project Workflow

 ```text